muhammedirshad-dew/muhammedirshad-dew/README.md

 Aspiring Full-Stack Developer with hands-on experience in building web applications using the MERN stack (MongoDB, Express.js, React, Node.js).
 Currently undergoing an internship in web development, actively contributing to real-world projects, and sharpening both front-end and back-end skills.

-Comfortable working with modern JavaScript, RESTful APIs, and responsive UI design.
-Also exploring Python, Django, and SQL to expand backend expertise.
+Possesses foundational knowledge in Python, Django, and SQL, expanding expertise beyond JavaScript.
 Passionate about clean code, continuous learning, and collaborative development.

 ## Skills & Technologies